Harbour-Enterprises/SuperDoc/packages/ai/README.md

 - `provider` (required): AI provider configuration or instance
 - `systemPrompt?`: Custom system prompt for AI context
 - `enableLogging?`: Enable debug logging (default: false)
+- `maxContextLength?`: Maximum number of characters from the document that will accompany AI prompts (default: 8,000)
 - Callbacks:
   - `onReady?`: Called when AI is initialized
   - `onStreamingStart?`: Called when streaming begins